-Fabio Modica was born in Catania in 1978.
-An apprentice to well-known Italian painters Alberto Abate and Antonio Santacroce, he was soon inspired by the classical Renaissance, occasionally drawing on Greek and Latin mythology.
+Fabio Modica was born in Catania, Sicily, in 1978.
+During the academic years, he was soon inspired by the classical Renaissance, and, as a Sicilian, by Greek and Latin mythology.
 In his early years as a painter, the human figure wrapped up in a Caravaggesque light was his major subject matter and oil paint his favorite medium.
 His versatile spirit has led him to incorporate many different styles and mediums into his later works, including watercolors, acrylics and chalks.

-The encounter with Santacroce in 2002 marked a departure from the representational style towards a semi-abstracted texture.
+The 2002 marked a departure from the representational style towards a semi-abstracted texture.
 Modica's enduring realism was gradually dismantled by a compelling drive for sheer lines and thick smudges of color.

 Over time, Modica has grown a genuine passion for nude art, which has recently inspired a series of black&white paintings on the commodification of the human body and its spiritual decay.
 In this series, called "Mercification", the absence of color enables the painter to rely entirely on the force of his brushstroke and the gesture of scratching and carving the pictorial surface.